opdt/keycloak-extension-filestore/README.md

 Intended to be used in read-only filesystems, for example mounted K8s-configmaps (but can also be used to interactively create the configuration by using the admin console)
 To use this, you most likely have to implement your own `DatastoreProvider` and mix it with a different implementation to store users, sessions etc.

+# Caveats

+This extension currently does NOT support Keycloak Organizations and thus must be run with the corresponding feature flag turned off.